 How to keep your attendees engaged is an ever-trending topic of concern for event organizers and marketers.

-While the importance of this matter is the same for online and in-person events, the answers to it are quite different.
+While the importance of this matter is the same for an online and in-person event, the answers to it are quite different.

 In this article, we would like to share with you the insights and lessons learned throughout months of online events organized by our beloved customers!

 Condensed from a recent user group for inwink customers, we provide you with the 10 golden keys that will open the door to making your online attendees experience as enjoyable as possible.

 1) Choosing the right time and the duration for the online event